wangjo22/Books_Summary/Effective C++/Item 02 - Prefer consts, enums, and inlines to #defines.md

-# Thisgs to Remember
+## Thisgs to Remember
-## For simple constants, prefer const objects or enums to #defines.
+* For simple constants, prefer const objects or enums to #defines
-## For function-like macros, prefer inline functions to #defines.
+* For function-like macros, prefer inline functions to #defines